hikeventures/hikeventures.github.io/_posts/tidbits/2014-08-23-outdoors-tidbits-02.markdown

 tags:
   - tidbits
 ---
 The week has been really busy as we redesigned our HikeVentures blog.
 Meanwhile it has rained a lot this week in Finland so it's a good time to test waterproof clothes.
-There is also going to be a Packraft Gathering in Finland in the coming weeks. {% include intro_tidbits.html %}
+There is also going to be a Packraft Gathering in Finland in the coming weeks.

 <a href="https://www.flickr.com/photos/90204224@N07/14918871585" title="Evening hike in Friskala Hirvensalo Luontopolku"><img src="https://farm4.staticflickr.com/3877/14918871585_c8e1bc7881_b.jpg" width="1024" height="683" alt="Evening hike in Friskala Hirvensalo Luontopolku"></a><!--more--><br>